Bemoaning Budget Cuts, Health Care Navigators Say Feds Don't Get It

 But many marketplace customers don't know about the subsidy and don't realize it's available only if they buy a silver plan on the marketplace.
 Unless these people work with a navigator, they may miss out, because those who are financially strapped lean toward purchasing the slightly cheaper bronze plan that doesn't qualify for cost-sharing reductions.

-Dimick says her group will lose 15 percent in federal funding on its $1.6 million grant — about the amount they had anticipated.
+Dimick says her group will lose 15 percent in federal funding from its $1.6 million grant — about the amount it had anticipated.

 Helping people understand how the marketplace coverage works is an ongoing challenge, says Elisabeth Benjamin, vice president of health initiatives at the Community Service Society, New York's largest navigator program.
 New York state runs its own ACA marketplace, and Benjamin says she doesn't expect a funding cut.